parlamind/unify-eval/README.md

 via Gaussian Processeses as implemented in `sciki-optimize`.

 Let's take a simple MLP model as an example.
 We first split our data in train, validation and test set.
-Then, we write a model factory that maps a given hyper-parameter setting to the respective model:
+Then, we write a model factory that maps a given hyper-parameter setting to the respective model.
+In our case, the hyper-parameters we want to optimize are the number of hidden units, the activation function and the dropout rate during training:

 ```python
 MODEL_FOLDER = "/tmp/unify_eval/optimize_mlp"